How much and when to tip on a gorilla safari.

-The driver guide is a person who picks you right from the airport/hotel on the first day of the trip throughout the entire safari to the last day.
+A driver guide is a person who picks you right from the airport/hotel on the first day of the trip throughout the entire safari to the last day.
 He/she representative of the tour company with which you booked a gorilla safari.
-The driver guide is in fully charge of which routers to follow, the stopovers for en-route meals and photographs which all make your safari enjoyable.
+The driver guide is in full charge of which routers to follow, the stopovers for en-route meals and photographs which all make your safari enjoyable.
 This tells that a good driver is an assurance for an enjoyable safari.
 In cases where a driver is at the same time a driver, he/she is capable of answering any kind of question about wildlife, birds, people, culture any other information a traveler may require on a safari.
 As a form of appreciating the driver guides service, travelers are recommended to tip between 5 -10 dollars per day or more depending on the excellence of the service.
-Tipping can be done everyday or else done once at the end of the safari as a driver drops you at the airport for a return flight.
+Tipping can be done every day or else done once at the end of the safari as a driver drops you at the airport for a return flight.
 As soon as a driver guide picks up from the airport, he/she becomes a family with travelers, which make a safari more enjoyable.
 In case you are assigned a driver and a guide, you can choose to tip all of them separately or give a token to one person and inform the other one to share.

 Tips for park rangers

 On the actual day of trekking, travelers are assigned park rangers/guides by the management of the park.
 These rangers lead you through the forest in search of the mountain gorillas.
-It’s a group of roughly 5 rangers 2 of which move with you through the forest while other 3 go before you to track the whereabouts of the allocated gorilla family and give direction to the upcoming rangers with clients.
+It’s a group of roughly 5 Rangers 2 of which move with you through the forest while other 3 go before you to track the whereabouts of the allocated gorilla family and give direction to the upcoming rangers with clients.
 Interestingly, park rangers are local people who will equip you with all the necessary information about the gorillas, local communities and other attractions in the park.
-These rangers are fully armed with guns to ensure safety to scare way wild animals in the bush hence ensuring safety of travelers through out.
+These rangers are fully armed with guns to ensure safety to scare away wild animals in the bush hence ensuring the safety of travelers throughout.
 Also, ranger’s help in slashing the path for travelers as well as continuously reminding them of the trekking rules and regulations like the seven-meter distance.
 During trekking, one ranger moves in front while the other one at the back to ensure travelers are safe and no one is left behind to wonder in the jungle alone.
 To tip rangers, travelers are required to put the money in the tipping box, which is opened at the end of the day and money shared among all the rangers.
 Alternatively, travelers can choose to tip independent rangers depending on how helpful he/she was to you.

 Tips for the porters

 Porters are local people who carry your baggage as you hike through the bushes in search of mountain gorillas.
 Hiring a porter is very helpful making it easy for travelers to hire through the jungle without heavy baggage.
 These porters are muscular indigenous people familiar with forest life hence find no difficulty moving through the forest unlike clients some of whom have never been in the jungle.
-Interestingly, some of these porters are former poachers who resorted to conservation hence hiring them is of a great help.
+Interestingly, some of these porters are former poachers who resorted to conservation hence hiring them is of great help.
 Though porters are hired for 10 dollars for a day, giving them a tip of any amount not less than 5 dollars is of great help.
 Each traveler tips his/her porters depending on how helpful a porter was to the client during gorilla trekking.
 Besides carrying the baggage, porters provide support to travelers in the muddy slippery forest grounds by holding their hands to avoid falling down.